Join the email list. Get 10% off merch.

 Ways to Get a Glock 17

 White Market: Licensed Dealers, ATF Paperwork

-A buyer must complete at the gun store’s counter an ATF Form 4473 (firearm transaction record) which records the customer’s name, address, physical attributes, racial and ethnic information, and asks a series of questions about the buyer’s criminal history (if any) and immigration status.
-Using this information, the gun store submits the customer’s information to the government for a background check.
-The customer’s background check must return ‘approved’ before the customer takes possession of any firearm.
+A buyer must complete at the gun store’s counter an ATF Form 4473 (firearm transaction record), which records the customer’s name, address, physical attributes, racial and ethnic information, and asks a series of questions about the buyer’s criminal history (if any) and immigration status.
+The gun store submits the customer’s information to the government for a background check using this information.
+The customer’s background check must return ‘approved’ before taking possession of any firearm.
 (In some states, a permit or license to buy precludes the requirement for a background check).

 This ATF Form 4473 also lists the firearm’s make, model, importer, caliber, and serial number (among other things).
 The ATF Form 4473 is retained after the purchase by the gun store for a legal minimum of 20 years.
 This record is accessible to law enforcement at any time without requiring a warrant or notification to the customer.

 The requirements to buy are stricter in some states than in others.
 But the above outlines the minimum possible conditions for a gun store to make a legal sale in compliance with federal law.
 And after your waiting period, after paying sales tax, after paying for your background check, and after giving all your information to the government, you can walk away as the proud new owner of a Glock 17.